 Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203, all Level I NUR courses.
-Co-requisite: ENG 112, NUR 240, NUR 241, NUR 242, NUR 243, NUR 244LC.

 This course is designed to provide students the opportunity to learn and practice history taking and physical examination skills.
 The focus is on physical assessments findings of every major body system.
 Students will be able to utilize critical thinking skills in identifying health alterations, interpreting abnormalities, formulating nursing diagnoses, and documenting findings appropriate to nursing.